PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Introduction

-As a real-world example, the vulnerability CVE-2024-57063 in the \enquote{php-date-formatter} package shown in \cref{fig:cve_no_poc_example} does not contain a PoC exploit in the report.
-PoC exploits are useful for preventing regressions and identifying partial or ineffective fixes that fail to resolve the underlying vulnerability.
+As a real-world example, consider the vulnerability CVE-2024-36751 in the \enquote{parse-uri} package shown in \cref{fig:cve_no_poc_example}.
+The vulnerability report informally describes the problem, but it does not contain an executable code example to reproduce it, i.e., there is no PoC exploit.
 The process of creating PoC exploits is often time-consuming and requires a deep understanding of the codebase, the vulnerability, and the underlying technology~\cite{Bhuiyan2023}.
 Particularly in the case of \cref{fig:cve_no_poc_example}, the vulnerability description does not mention which function is vulnerable, and does not provide any information about the input that triggers the vulnerability.

-With LLMs' abilities in understanding and generating source code in addition to natural language, they have shown great promise in various software engineering tasks, including test generation, and program repair~\cite{Schafer2024,Lemieux2023,Jin2023}.
-Hence, LLMs are good candidates to address the challenges in generating PoC exploits from vulnerability reports, specifically when the reports are vague.
-Moreover, with their understanding of vulnerability types, they can generate payloads for exploits in a more targeted manner, compared to traditional approaches that rely on symbolic execution or fuzzing~\cite{Cadar2006,Cassel2025}.
+One way to address the challenge of generating a PoC exploit that is missing in a given vulnerability report is to leverage the capabilities of large language models (LLMs).
+LLMs have demonstrated their effectiveness in various software engineering tasks, including code completion~\cite{Chen2021}, test generation~\cite{Schafer2024,Lemieux2023}, program repair~\cite{Jiang2023,Jin2023,Xia2024a,Zhang2024a,icse2025-RepairAgent}, and repository setup~\cite{issta2025_ExecutionAgent}.
+They are especially good candidates because of their ability to understand natural language and other informal, imprecise, and vague information provided in vulnerability reports.
+Moreover, with their understanding of different vulnerability types, LLMs can generate payloads for exploits in a targeted manner.
+However, LLMs alone may not be sufficient to generate successful PoC exploits, as they lack the necessary context about the codebase, such as implementation details of the vulnerable code, and have only a limited ability to reason about the behavior of the code.

-Recently, Marques et al.~\cite{Marques2025} proposed a method to find four vulnerability types in Node.js packages and generate exploits for them in a tool called \emph{Explode.js}.
-Their approach uses taint analysis, a set of exploit templates, and symbolic execution to trigger vulnerabilities and output the exploits.
-Their work addresses the problem of generating PoC exploits for vulnerable npm packages.
-However, their approach does not use the vulnerability report and tries to find the vulnerabilities with taint analysis.

-Since the recall of their approach on average is 58.2\% and at most 66.2\% for command injection vulnerabilities, there are vulnerabilities detected by developers or security researchers that are not detected by their approach.
-Therefore, generating PoC exploits from natural language description is of value to the community.
-Moreover, the exploit rate of their approach is on average 46.1\% and at most 51.8\% for prototype pollution vulnerabilities.
-Even for the vulnerabilities that are detected by their approach, on average 22\% cannot be exploited by Explode.js.